nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

    err = azure_iot_hub_connect(&cfg);
    /* Error handling */

-You can pass ``NULL`` or a zeroed out configuration to the :c:func:`azure_iot_hub_connect` function.
+You can pass ``NULL`` or a zeroed-out configuration to the :c:func:`azure_iot_hub_connect` function.
-The library uses the values for hostname and device ID from the Kconfig options :kconfig:option:`CONFIG_AZURE_IOT_HUB_HOSTNAME` and :kconfig:option:`CONFIG_AZURE_IOT_HUB_DEVICE_ID`, respectively.
+The library uses the values for host name and device ID from the Kconfig options :kconfig:option:`CONFIG_AZURE_IOT_HUB_HOSTNAME` and :kconfig:option:`CONFIG_AZURE_IOT_HUB_DEVICE_ID`, respectively.

-This code example uses a Kconfig value for the device ID (and by extension DPS registration ID) and runs DPS to acquire the assigned IoT Hub hostname and assigned device ID.
+This code example uses a Kconfig value for the device ID (and by extension DPS registration ID) and runs DPS to acquire the assigned IoT Hub host name and assigned device ID.

 .. code-block:: c